hypo69/hypo/docs/gemini/out/en/doc/src/bots/telegram/logger.md

 ## Overview

 This module provides logging functionalities for Telegram bots.
-It currently supports a development mode (`MODE = 'dev'`).
+It currently supports a development mode (``).

 ## Constants